The Polish Colony in Harbin, Manchuria

 Image of Polish Insurgents at Wikimedia.

-The construction of the Chinese Eastern Railway railway link presented far-reaching opportunities for engineers, entrepreneurs, and support workers from Russian-occupied Poland to advance their careers in Manchuria.
-As previously mentioned, such opportunities were impossible in the homeland.
-This was the beginning of a long-term migration of Poles to Harbin, and the establishment of, in its heyday, a sizeable and vibrant Polish community that was to last for nearly 50 years.
+The construction of the Chinese Eastern Railway brought new opportunities, allowing engineers, entrepreneurs, and support workers from Russian-occupied Poland to pursue their careers in Manchuria—opportunities unavailable in their homeland.
+This development sparked a long-term migration to Harbin, where a vibrant Polish community flourished for nearly 50 years.

 Polish engineers constructed major railway infrastructure for the Chinese Eastern Railway

-Tsar Nicholas II, alarmed at the high ratio of Polish personnel working on the project, personally intervened with his foreign minister to seek redress to this undesirable situation.
-The Tsar was informed by his minister that nothing could be done due to the lack of suitably qualified Russian personnel.
+Tsar Nicholas II was alarmed by the high number of Polish personnel on the project.
+He personally asked his foreign minister to address this situation.
+The minister told the Tsar nothing could be done, as there were too few suitably qualified Russian personnel.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
-Poles from Manchuria: The history of the Polish colony in Harbin.
 Pages 47-48.
 Avalon Publishing Poland.
 In Polish.

 Portrait of Stanisław Kierbedź.